SdeRodaHusman/SUPREME/Data/README.md

 ## Citation

-If you use these datasets in your work, kindly cite the relevant publication (XXXXXX - not published yet).
+If you use these datasets in your work, kindly cite the relevant publication (link follows once the work is published!).